The 3 Requisites of Effective and Authoritative Leadership

 Conclusion

-Effective leadership must reflect and foster the natural dynamics that guide us, condition us, and from which we cannot in any way free ourselves.
+Effective leadership must reflect and foster the natural dynamics that guide us, condition us, and which we cannot break free from in any way.

-These "teachings" have often been contested, even harshly, but no one has ever succeeded in demonstrating their inconsistency.
+"teachings" have often been contested, even harshly, but no one has ever been able to prove them wrong.

 In the latter case, the road is certainly more difficult, but it is the only one that can be taken, being the one where